 The customer satisfaction score remains below target.
 It should be noted that the overall figure masks very different aspects of the survey scores.
-Members are very satisfied with driver helpfulness/courtesy, which scores 95%, but are less satisfied with the booking process, which scores only 76%.
+Members are very satisfied with driver helpfulness/courtesy, which scores 95%, but are less satisfied with the booking process, which scores only 78%.

-The number of journeys delivered in Quarter 4 is higher than the same quarter in the previous year.
-Though no quarterly target is available, the number of journeys was just below target for the whole year.
+The number of journeys delivered in Quarter 1 is similar to the same quarter in the previous year.
+Though no quarterly target is available TfL are forecasting that the number of journeys will be at target for the year.